davestewart/davestewart-content/content/archive/work/flash/map-my-summer/index.md

 ---
+date: 2011-02-05
+shortTitle: Map My Summer
 description: Flash micro-site with heavy use of mapping and video APIs
-shortTitle: Map My Summer
-date: 2011-02-05
+summary: |
+  An award-winning Flash micro-site integrating map clustering, video, and user-generated content for a social summer campaign — combining mapping, video, and social APIs to create a shareable interactive experience.
+tech: Flash, ActionScript 3, Google Maps API
 tags:
   - flash
   - frontend